bigwiv/Biopython-cn/chr6.rst

     MVHLTPEEKSAVTALWGKV--NVDEVGGEALGRLLVVYPWTQRF...KYH HBB_HUMAN

-In this example, we told EMBOSS to write the output to a file, but you *can* tell it to write the output to stdout instead (useful if you don°Øt want a temporary output file to get rid of ®C use ``stdout=True`` rather than the ``outfile`` argument), and also to read *one* of the one of the inputs from stdin (e.g. ``asequence="stdin"``, much like in the MUSCLE example in the section above).
+In this example, we told EMBOSS to write the output to a file, but you *can* tell it to write the output to stdout instead (useful if you don‚Äôt want a temporary output file to get rid of ‚Äì use ``stdout=True`` rather than the ``outfile`` argument), and also to read *one* of the one of the inputs from stdin (e.g. ``asequence="stdin"``, much like in the MUSCLE example in the section above).